lit/lit.dev/packages/lit-dev-content/site/guide/templates/basics.md

 ## Bind to properties

-You can also bind to a node's JavaScript properties using the `.` prefix and the property name:
+You can also bind to a JavaScript property of an element using the `.` prefix and the property name:

 ```js
 html`<input .value=${this.itemCount}></input>`;